Sulhamstead: Other buildings

 The church of St Mary's (formerly St Bartholomew's) dates from the 13th century and is a Grade I listed building.
 The active village hall for Sulhamstead and Ufton Nervet is halfway down the road Sulhamstead Hill, built in 1927.
 Sulhamstead Lock, Tyle Mill and Tyle Mill Lock on the Kennet & Avon Canal have a wharf, lock and swing bridge.
 The singer-songwriter Kate Bush lived in a large canalside home for several years until 2004.

 Omer's Gully

 Omer's Gully Wood is a 3.6 hectare wood that is bordered to the north-west corner of Burghfield Common.
 It is mostly owned by Englefield (Manor) Estate, with the remainder owned by the West Berkshire Council.
 The woodland has historically been well coppiced for firewood.
-86 different plant species and 46 different birds have been found and it is a recorded habitat for mammals including foxes, deers, badgers, squirrels and rabbits.
+86 different plant species and 46 different birds have been found and it is a recorded habitat for mammals including foxes, deer, badgers, squirrels and rabbits.
 This woodland links up with other woodlands by Omers Brook, such as Clayhill Copse, which lies to the north east and is part of a larger natural woodland covered habitat.